A note on the Maxwell's eigenvalues on thin sets: Introduction and statement of the main results

 The analysis of eigenvalue problems for differential operators on thin domains is a classical topic that has experienced a noticeable growth in recent years, see e.g., \cite{arrieta_mpereira,ArrVil2,bor_freitas,BCL,grieser,krej_DN,krej_2} and references therein.
 Our analysis was inspired by the well-known result in \cite{schatzman}: the Neumann eigenvalues of a thin tube around a closed embedded hypersurface in $\mathbb R^n$ converge to the eigenvalues of the Laplacian on the surface.
 Since then, the analysis of the behavior of the spectrum in the thin limit turned out to be useful in the study of many other spectral problems, e.g., the hot spot conjecture \cite{krej_tus}, the clamped plate equation \cite{buoso_ferr}, Navier-Stokes equations \cite{miura2,miura3,miura1}, quantum waveguides \cite{post_exner1,post_exner2,post_exner3,rub_scha}.
+It is worth mentioning the recent paper \cite{LotOB}, in which the authors perform an asymptotic analysis of the spectrum of the Dirac operator in tubes around hypersurfaces in $\mathbb R^n$.
+When $n=3$, these are the domains considered in the present paper.
+When the tube shrinks to the surface, they are able to identify the effective Schr\"odinger operator driving the dynamics, and write an asymptotic expansion of the eigenvalues.
 From the geometric point of view, the analysis of the spectrum of the Hodge Laplacian acting on $p$-forms on domains with thin parts has been considered by various authors, see e.g., \cite{anne_colb,anne_post,anne_tak}.
 However, also from the geometric point of view, we were not aware of a result in the spirit of \cite{schatzman} for $p$-forms.
 This is the main motivation of the present note, which focuses on $p=1$ due to the relation of the problem on forms with the Maxwell's problem.
-We finally remark that in the last ten years there has been an upsurge of interest in the connection between the spectrum of the Maxwell operator and the underlying geometry, mainly in the Euclidean setting, see for instance \cite{BFMT, ZaccArX, FM24, Fil2, Fil1}, where, for instance, the role of the topology of the domain in the spectral properties of the Maxwell system prominently appears.
+We finally remark that in the last ten years there has been an upsurge of interest in the connection between the spectrum of the Maxwell's operator and the underlying geometry, mainly in the Euclidean setting, see, for instance \cite{BFMT, ZaccArX, FM24, Fil2, Fil1}, where, for instance, the role of the topology of the domain in the spectral properties of the Maxwell's system prominently appears.